 This Now chapter for Mid 2019 features a brand new Learning section 🤓 that replaces the Training section — seen in the last two chapters.
-While I don't discard the idea of bringing it back in the future, after sunsetting the sub3 project, I don't feel like enduring a training-related goal this time.
+While I don't discard bringing it back, after sunsetting the sub3 project, I don't feel like enduring another a training-related goal this time.

-Somehow related to pansa and knowledge collection, I will be revamping the way book summaries are presented at collado.io.
+And despite the mic will get a lot of my attention, I will also be revamping the way book summaries are presented at collado.io.
 Writing summaries out of my notes after reading a book is a good habit.
 I want to make the most out of this content, so readers can benefit from a better experience.

 This year, though, "I don't feel like course".
 Yet there is a topic I want to explore further: physics.

 Back in college, I hated physics.
-Nowadays I find myself devouring books, papers, or anything I can put my hands on, that speaks physics.
-Several friends have recommended the Feynmann Lectures — I will (re)start my structured physics journey with them.
+Nowadays I find myself devouring books, papers, or anything I can put my hands on that speaks physics.
+Several friends have recommended the Feynman Lectures — I will (re)start my structured physics journey with them.

 If you've read a book in a week, you haven't "read it", at all.

 This was a friend's reaction when I mentioned I was aiming to read a couple of books per month during Early 2019.
 Then he went on...

 You don't go cover to cover and call it a day.
 A book is not a closed entity living in isolation.
 It contains a mesh of references you ought to explore, endless opportunities to learn beyond the book itself.
 It should persuade you to discover new ideas, otherwise, you are not truly "reading it".

 For this reason, during Mid 2019, I will slow down my reading efforts and focus more on "reading" the ones I couldn't handle from Early 2019.
 Plus I will revisit my all-time favorite Sapiens, but embracing this mindful approach, savoring each page 😋